pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 #design-note(
   comment: "I love cats; they make everything better for me.
 That's why cat tokens are being used to amplify the positive action cards.", )[
   The players have a chance to place a cat on the hex they're currently in.
-The players roll a six-sided dice, which will decide if they can place a cat.
+The players roll a six-sided dice, which decides if they can place a cat.
 The chace is calculated using @CatCalc.
   Only one roll per round.
   $
     "Success?" = cases(